 Bringing the Kitchen Design to Life

-I went to the Home Depot kitchen department and worked with my favorite designer to determine what cabinets were needed to create our dream kitchen.
-The first quote I received was way too high and I asked my rep how I could lower the costs and he had some great suggestions.
+I went to the Home Depot kitchen department and worked with their team to bring our kitchen design to life.
+The first quote I received was way too high.
+I worked with the kitchen designer to come up with creative ways to cut costs

 - Glass cabinets: Buy the cabinet fronts without the glass and use a local glass maker to fit glass later.
 This was a no brainer for us, especially since we live in the Glass City!
 (For all of you locals, we used Bomar Glass to make the glass shelves & cabinet fronts – the large glass shelves were only $20/piece)